Chirality provides a direct fitness advantage and facilitates intermixing in cellular aggregates: Discussion

 A vivid example of how evolution drives a change in chirality comes from \textit{Satsuma} snails.
 Most species in the \textit{Satsuma} genus are dextral~(clockwise coiled), but they often have sister species that are almost identical except for the opposite direction of coiling~\cite{hoso:snails}.
 These sinister~(counterclockwise coiled) species enjoy a distinct selective advantage because they are essentially resistant to the predation by \textit{Pareatidae iwasakii}, a snake that is common in the rage of \textit{Satsuma}~\cite{hoso:snails}.
 Resistance to predation comes from the left-right asymmetry in the jaw of \textit{P.~iwasakii}, which has adapted to the coiling direction of its most common prey.
 Similarly, a reversal of handedness provides protection to \textit{Arthrospira}, cyanobacteria that forms helical trichomes, from the predation by a ciliate~\cite{whitton:helix_reversal, young:shape}.
 In both examples, the mutants enjoy the advantage of being in the minority.
 This mechanism does not require the presence of a predator and can occur due to a large number of factors.
 For example, a mutant with chiral motility may spatially segregate from the rest of the population and thereby escape from an intense competition for resources~\cite{bechinger:active_matter_review}.

 Our main finding is that selection for chirality can also be mediated by the formation of non-trivial spatial patterns.
 Mismatch in the chiral bias makes cells move towards each other near in-flow boundaries and away from each other near out-flow boundaries.
 As a result, the colony edge becomes populated with bulges and dips, which grow over time and alter the relative abundance of the strains.
 One consequence of these dynamics is that it pays off to be different from the majority of the population: A mutant with the opposite handedness can invade when rare and stably coexist with the ancestor due to negative frequency-dependent selection.
 For strains with the same handedness, the more chiral strain typically wins the competition because it creates a one-sided bulge that overgrows the less chiral strain.
 Thus, we identified a distinct selection mechanism that can explain both the evolution toward stronger chirality and sudden reversal of handedness.
-This mechanism can be tested experimentally by comparing the competition between cells with different chirality to our predictions for colony shape and composition.
+The predicted effects of chirality are observable even in the presence of moderate growth rate differences and can be tested experimentally by comparing the competition between cells with different chirality to our predictions for colony shape and composition.

 Selection for chirality could also come from the indirect benefits of the emergent spatial pattern.
 One possibility is that pointed bulges might facilitate the invasion of host tissue or other environments.
 The other possibility is that strain intermixing could promote social interactions that rely on cell contact or the exchange of diffusible metabolites.
 We found that intermixing between the strains with opposite handedness is stable only when their chiralities exceed a certain threshold.
 Below this threshold, genetic drift creates macroscopic sectors that grow over time and spatially segregate the strains.
 As a result of this process, social interactions are either suppressed or completely abolished~\cite{korolev:mutualism, momeni:intermixing, muller:mutualism, menon:diffusion}.